vitalitylearning2021/quadratureCUDA/index.md

         d_f, d_s, N);
     ```

-    Actually, such a function is invoked twice, once to determine the
-    amount of global memory storage required from the inside of CUB’s
-    reduction routine and once to work out the real reduction.
-The
-    global memory area responsible for the temporary storage is pointed
-    to by `d_temp_storage` which needs to be initialized to `null`.
-In
-    such a way, the primitive `cub::DeviceReduce::Sum` knows that the
-    first call is the preliminary one so that it returns the number of
-    bytes needed by the temporary storage in `temp_storage_bytes`.
+    Actually, such a function is invoked twice, once to determine the amount of global memory storage required from the inside of CUB’s reduction routine and once to work out the real reduction.
+The global memory area responsible for the temporary storage is pointed to by `d_temp_storage` which needs to be initialized to `null`.
+In such a way, the primitive `cub::DeviceReduce::Sum` knows that the first call is the preliminary one so that it returns the number of bytes needed by the temporary storage in `temp_storage_bytes`.

-Following the allocation of the temporary storage by the first call to
-`cub::DeviceReduce::Sum`, the subsequent call to
-`cub::DeviceReduce::Sum` will use `temp_storage_bytes` and
+Following the allocation of the temporary storage by the first call to `cub::DeviceReduce::Sum`, the subsequent call to `cub::DeviceReduce::Sum` will use `temp_storage_bytes` and
 `d_temp_storage` as inputs.
 Finally, the reduction result is copied to the host.
-For convenience,
-Listing [\[compositeCUBDevice\]](#compositeCUBDevice) is next reported
-(except for the `preparationKernel()` function) which shows how
-composite Simpson’s rule can be implemented by CUB’s device-wide
+For convenience, Listing [3](#compositeCUBDevice) is next reported (except for the `preparationKernel()` function) which shows how composite Simpson’s rule can be implemented by CUB’s device-wide primitives.
-primitives.
-Listing [\[compositeCUBDevice\]](#compositeCUBDevice) given below is
-divided into two parts.
-The code snippet below illustrates the process
-associated with the generation of the sequence to be reduced:
+Listing [3](#compositeCUBDevice) given below is divided into two parts.
+The code snippet below illustrates the process associated with the generation of the sequence to be reduced:

 ``` c++
 #include <iostream>